 Light Cherry Cheesecake

 Who doesn't love cheesecake?
-The recipe calls for less than one cup of sugar, and only two tablespoons of all-purpose flour, with a slew of lower fat dairy products for one deceivingly better for you treat.
+The recipe calls for less than one cup of sugar, only two tablespoons of all-purpose flour, and a slew of lower fat dairy products for one deceivingly better-for-you treat.

 Roasted Cherries with Tofu "Panna Cotta"

 A package of silken tofu is the perfect dupe to the classic panna cotta.
-This recipe calls for fresh cherries and raspberries, and only three tablespoons of fresh honey for a simple dessert that is a great choice for any diabetic.
+This recipe calls for fresh cherries and raspberries and only three tablespoons of fresh honey.

 Chocolate Birch Bark